huggingface/diffusers/docs/source/en/using-diffusers/inference_with_lcm.md

 <hfoptions id="lcm-text2img">
 <hfoption id="LCM">

-To use LCMs, you need to load the LCM checkpoint for your supported model into [`UNet2DConditionModel`] and then you need to replace the scheduler with the [`LCMScheduler`].
-Then you can use the pipeline as usual and pass a text prompt to generate an image in just 4 steps.
+To use LCMs, you need to load the LCM checkpoint for your supported model into [`UNet2DConditionModel`] and replace the scheduler with the [`LCMScheduler`].
+Then you can use the pipeline as usual, and pass a text prompt to generate an image in just 4 steps.

 A couple of notes to keep in mind when using LCMs are:

 * Typically, batch size is doubled inside the pipeline for classifier-free guidance.
-But LCM applies guidance with guidance embeddings and doesn't need to double the batch size which leads to faster inference.
+But LCM applies guidance with guidance embeddings and doesn't need to double the batch size, which leads to faster inference.
 The downside is that negative prompts don't work with LCM because they don't have any effect on the denoising process.
-* The UNet was trained using the [3., 13.] guidance scale range, so that is the ideal range for `guidance_scale`.
+* The ideal range for `guidance_scale` is [3., 13.] because that is what the UNet was trained with.
 However, disabling `guidance_scale` with a value of 1.0 is also effective in most cases.

 ```python
 from diffusers import StableDiffusionXLPipeline, UNet2DConditionModel, LCMScheduler